bcgov/namex/solr-admin-app/docs/readme.md

 * Put into NAMEX
 * Redeploy Solr with new config files ("enabled")
 * What container?
 Python

-#### TODO:
 * Config for different environments
-* SSO
-* Reload cores: auto or button
-* Stop words?
-* Performance
-* NAMEX-API build on commit
-* Move templates to better place / do jinja properly
-* Where to deploy?
-Test and push to dev/prod?
-* Dev DB reconfiguration and reload
-* Documentation on data loading, project, DB schemas
-* Alembic for migrating database changes
-* gunicorn, or something else
-* auditing